Myth 7:

 • The Housing Hub has great resources to help people understand SDA!
 You can learn more about different types of housing and places to live here

-• The Housing Hub also provides free information sessions about SDA and you can find more out here.
+• The Housing Hub provides free webinars about housing options for people with disability and you can find more here

 • To keep up to date with accessible housing news, events, stories and NDIS, updates, you can subscribe here.